-To accept the conditions for GRQ funding, the grant recipient must sign and return the PFS via email to submissions@qra.qld.gov.au by 30 June, prior to the commencement of the relevant financial year.
+To accept the conditions for GRQ funding, the grant recipient must sign and return a Project Funding Schedule (PFS) via the MARS portal or email to submissions@qra.qld.gov.au by 31 July, prior to the commencement of the relevant financial year.
 By signing the PFS, a Project Funding Agreement will be formed.
 No payments will be made without receipt of the signed PFS, GRQ Project Form and the Certification Form.